 Greek organizations have been an important part of the Illinois Tech educational experience campus for more than 100 years—and joining a fraternity or sorority remains a popular option for both men and women.

-Most chapters achieve hundreds of service man-hours each semester helping both their each respective philanthropies, as well as working together for events such as Relay for Life, the Greek Council 5K, and volunteering in the community.
+Most chapters achieve hundreds of service hours each semester helping both their own respective philanthropies, as well as working together for events in the community.

-Every chapter holds and participates in numerous social philanthropic, sisterhood/brotherhood and academic events with other chapters, the entire Greek community, and the IIT/Shimer/Vandercook community as a whole.
+Every chapter holds and participates in numerous social philanthropic, sisterhood/brotherhood and academic events with other chapters, the entire Greek community, and the IIT/Vandercook community as a whole.